 You can nominate yourself, or someone else.

 Nominations open in the spring — we make an announcement through social media and our email newsletter.
-The initials nomination is pretty simple, just filling out a form and taking about why you or your nominee would be interested in serving on the board.

 A mandatory information session will be held for all nominees.
 (We do our best to coordinate the schedules of all nominees.)

-After the session, a nominating committee will review nominees and recommend new board members.
+After the session, a nominating committee will review nominees and recommend new Board members.
 Per DC chapter bylaws, the committee will take into account the professional diversity of the membership and the need to represent the interests of the entire chapter membership.